seleniumbase/SeleniumBase/README.md

 </p>

 <p>
-<b>SeleniumBase</b> is an all-in-one framework for reliable browser automation, end-to-end testing, reports, charts, presentations, and website tours.
+<b>SeleniumBase</b> is an all-in-one framework for reliable browser automation, end-to-end testing, reports, charts, presentations, website tours, and visual testing.
-Tests are run with <b>pytest</b>.
-Browsers are controlled by <b>WebDriver</b>.
+Tests are run with <a href="https://docs.pytest.org/en/latest/index.html">pytest</a>.
+Browsers are controlled by <a href="https://www.w3.org/TR/webdriver2/#endpoints">WebDriver</a>.
 </p>

 <p align="center">